 PHASE 2

-- Design clinic
+- Acquire \$40M USDA loan

-- Design modern hospital
+- Raise 10% down payment through community donations, foundations, and land purchase

-- Acquire financing
+- Design modern hospital and medical center

 PHASE 3

 - Build hospital to current standards of care

 - Build modern clinic with room for specialists

 - Attract doctors and mid-level practitioners

 PHASE 4

-- Repurpose current facilities
+- Repurpose current facility

-- Increase skilled nursing capacity
+- Increase Skilled Nursing beds

 - Expansion of other health services

 The publicly-elected District Board and the hospital's administrative team have been working closely together on long term planning.
 We have completed a purchase agreement with College of the Redwoods for the Old Garberville School site, and are actively developing plans for new facilities and plans for repurposing our current site.
 The Redwood Playhouse will remain open for community use.

 The project must be phased in order to maintain emergency and all current services, and for financial feasibility.

 With the help of the community and the Southern Humboldt Community Healthcare Foundation leading the way, we are confident we can finance this project.
 The good news is that the financial position of our District is strong, as demand for new and existing services continues to increase on a monthly and yearly basis.